MontrealAI/AGI-Alpha-Node-v0/README.md

   <img src="https://img.shields.io/badge/Runtime-Node.js%2020.x-43853d.svg?style=flat-square" alt="Runtime: Node.js 20.x" />
 </p>

 > **agijobs-sovereign-labor-v0p1** is the flagship sovereign labor machine: it absorbs work, compounds $AGIALPHA, and leaves its owner with total operational supremacy.
-It is the operational incarnation of the intelligence engine that can rewrite markets on demand—while remaining fully obedient to the keyholder.
+This is the very engine insiders point to when describing the machine capable of realigning markets on demand—yet it remains fully obedient to the keyholder.

 ---